The Freedom of Expression

 The internet alone won't set anyone free.
 Between northAfrica and Belarus,we are learning just what it can and can't do

 'The Kleenex Revolution"?
 Somehow I think not.
 Unless,that is, you follow Libyan president Muammar Gaddafi.
 In a televised denunciation of the popularuprising that has deposed his friendly neighbouring dictator, he ranted:"Even you, my Tunisian brothers, you may be reading this Kleenex and emptytalk on the internet."
-(Kleenex is how Gaddafi refers to WikiLeaks.)"Any useless person, any liar, any drunkard, anyone under the influence,anyone high on drugs can talk on the internet, and you read what he writes andyou believe it.
+(Kleenex is how Gaddafi refers to WikiLeaks.)"Any useless person, any xxxx, any drunkard, anyone under the influence,anyone high on drugs can talk on the internet, and you read what he writes andyou believe it.
 This is talk which is for free.
 Shall we become the victims ofFacebook and Kleenex and YouTube?"
 To which, since the speaker is anotherdictator, I devoutly hope that the answer is "Yes".
 Let Kleenex wipethem away, one after another, like blobs of phlegm.

 But will it?
 What contribution do websites, social networksand mobile phones make to popular protest movements?
 Is there any justificationfor labelling the Tunisian events, as some have done, a "TwitterRevolution" or a "WikiLeaks Revolution"?